hashicorp/terraform/website/docs/language/providers/index.html.md

 types and their arguments.

 The [Terraform Registry](https://registry.terraform.io/browse/providers)
-includes documentation for all of the providers it hosts.
-Use the "Documentation" link in a provider's header to browse its documentation.
+includes documentation for a wide range of providers developed by HashiCorp, third-party vendors, and our Terraform community.
+Use the
+"Documentation" link in a provider's header to browse its documentation.

 Provider documentation in the Registry is versioned; you can use the version